Learn About Tea

 How to taste tea: a sensory guide

-A practical guide to tasting tea with all four senses — look, smell, sip, feel — plus the flavour spectrum, huigan, and simple ways to train your palate at home.
+A sensory guide to tasting tea — look, smell, sip, feel — plus huigan and how to train your palate at home.

 How to taste tea: a sensory guide

-A practical guide to tasting tea with all four senses — look, smell, sip, feel — plus the flavour spectrum, huigan, and simple ways to train your palate at home.
+A sensory guide to tasting tea — look, smell, sip, feel — plus huigan and how to train your palate at home.

 Taiwan's high mountain teas